mcu-tools/mcuboot/docs/readme-mynewt.md

 # Boot serial functionality with Mynewt

-Building with `BOOT_SERIAL: 1` enables some basic management functionality like listing images and uploading a new image to `slot0`.
+Building with `BOOT_SERIAL: 1` enables some basic management functionality like listing images and uploading a new image to `primary slot`.
 The serial bootloader requires that `mtu` is set to a value that is less than or equal to `256`.
 This can be done either by editing `~/.newtmgr.cp.json` and setting the `mtu` for the connection profile, or specifying you connection string manually as in:

 ```
 newtmgr --conntype serial --connstring "dev=/dev/ttyUSB0,mtu=256" image upload -e blinky.img